csiro-robotics/SpectralGV/README.md

 <details>
   <summary><b>Demo</b></summary><br/>

-  This demo script evaluates the EgoNN global and local features for the Place Recognition task on KITTI360 09.
-It outputs results for place recognition both with and without re-ranking using SpectralGV.
+  This demo script re-creates the results of Tab.
+2 in our paper on the KITTI360 09 dataset.
+It outputs results for place recognition both with and without re-ranking using SpectralGV, RANSAC-GV and alpha-QE.
-  - Download the demo data (~144 MB) from Dropbox [here](https://www.dropbox.com/sh/qj5l2dh6gvm81a1/AAA32JqPMnQTuELPodY14xETa?dl=0):
+  - Download the demo data (~75 MB) from Dropbox [here](https://www.dropbox.com/sh/qj5l2dh6gvm81a1/AAA32JqPMnQTuELPodY14xETa?dl=0):
   ```bash
   cd demo
   wget --output-document demo_pickles.zip https://dl.dropboxusercontent.com/s/4elvyix9pp36469/demo_pickles.zip?dl=0